-The Marattiales are a group of ancient tree ferns that date back to the Carboniferous coal age .
-They are uncommon tree-ferns of the modern tropics with six living genera and 90 species.
-This group was very abundant and diverse in Paleozoic lowland swamps, even dominant at the end of the Carboniferous, before seed plants began to takeover dominance.
-A well-known marattialean fern of the Carboniferous is Psaronius which existed in the understory of lepidodendrid swamps.
+The Marattiales are a group of ancient tree ferns that date back to the Carboniferous coal age.
+They are uncommon tree ferns of the modern tropics with six living genera and 90 species.
+This group was very abundant and diverse in Paleozoic lowland swamps, even dominant at the end of the Carboniferous, before seed plants began to take over dominance.
+A well-known marattialean fern of the Carboniferous is Psaronius, which existed in the understory of lepidodendrid swamps.

 Stems